-Scientists believe the modern chickens ancestors are the grey jungle fowl.
-The grey jungle fowl live in small groups, roost in trees, and nest on the ground.
+Scientists believe the modern chickens ancestors are jungle fowl.
+The jungle fowl live in small groups, roost in trees, and nest on the ground.

 Having watched the chickens here establish similar groups I became interested in finding out what would happen if I facilitated a similar social structure with modern chicken breeds.
 There have been very few studies of chickens in a similar living conditions and given part of my work here was looking after the chickens this seemed an ideal opportunity to learn something about chicken behaviour.

 I could see some advantages to a multi coop system.

 1) In the event of a transmittable disease outbreak with care I might only have one group infected.

 2) I could maintain group stability by having two roosters per group, father and son.
 Father would teach the son and hopefully many of the problems reported with a flock with more than one rooster could be avoided.

 3) I could keep more roosters, two per group and I was hoping to establish four tribes; that’s eight roosters.

 5)I could observe chicken behaviour that in some ways at least, would represent the behaviour of their ancestors.

 6) I would be in a position to let the chickens decide with who they lived with and where.